ubsuny/23-Homework6G4/documentation_1.md

 The Trapezoidal rule approximates the area under the curve by dividing the region into trapezoids and summing up their areas.
 Adaptive trapezoidal rule recursively apply the trapezoidal rule to subintervals until a specified accuracy is achieved.

-Using the module file calculas.py from (https://github.com/ubsuny/CompPhys/blob/main/Calculus/integrals.py) I estimate the integral value and plots of three different (exponential, cosine and cubic function) The boundary given [0, 10.group number] and [0, pi.group number] encounters the zero year while integrating as the function is defined as exp(-1/x) and cos(1/x).
+Using the module file calculas.py from (https://github.com/ubsuny/CompPhys/blob/main/Calculus/integrals.py) I estimate the integral value and plots of three different (exponential, cosine and cubic function) The boundary given [0, 10.group number] and [0, pi.group number] encounters the zero error while integrating as the function is defined as exp(-1/x) and cos(1/x).
 Thus to avoid the zero error, I consider infinitesimal value close to zero and modified the code so that the integral value doesnot change.
 ``` python
 def f(x):